ln2t/connectomix/README.md

 - **Multiple Matches for Subjects**: Ensure your configuration parameters uniquely identify each subject's data.
 - **Affine Mismatches**: If you encounter warnings about affine mismatches, Connectomix will attempt to resample the images.
 Ensure all functional images are in the same space and have compatible affines.

+## Test Datasets

+A series of datasets to test various types of analysis are available on [openneuro](https://www.openneuro.org).
+Each of these datasets contain the configuration file to run the analysis.
+Note that these are only minimalistic examples and contain very little data.
+They are meant to ease your task of writing the configuration file that corresponds to your analysis.
+The featured analysis are:

+- **Participant-level analysis**: dataset [dsXXX-1](https://www.openneuro.org/datasets/dsXXX-1), featuring:
+    - Atlas-based ROIs definition, using Schaefer2018 with 100 rois,
+    - Seed-based ROIs definition, using a table with seeds label and coordinates in MNI space,
+    - ICA-based ROIs definition.
+- **Group-level analysis - independent samples**: dataset [dsXXX-2](https://www.openneuro.org/datasets/dsXXX-2), featuring the automatic group detection from the `group` column of the `participants.tsv` file, and performing an independent-samples t-test, correcting for multiple comparisons using permutation statistics.
+- **Group-level analysis - session-based paired samples**: dataset [dsXXX-3](https://www.openneuro.org/datasets/dsXXX-3), feature how the samples to compare are defined using different `session` entity to compare session 1 versus session 2 across all participants.
+- **Group-level analysis - run-based paired samples**: dataset [dsXXX-4](https://www.openneuro.org/datasets/dsXXX-4), feature how the samples to compare are defined using different `run` entity to compare run 1 versus run 2 across all participants.
+- **Group-level analysis - task-based paired samples**: dataset [dsXXX-5](https://www.openneuro.org/datasets/dsXXX-5), feature how the samples to compare are defined using different `task` entity to compare one task versus another one across all participants.
+- **Group-level analysis - regression analysis**: dataset [dsXXX-6](https://www.openneuro.org/datasets/dsXXX-6), showing how to check if connectivities correlates with a clinical score given in the `participants.tsv` file, including a confounding variable (in this case: `age`).

+These analyses can also be used as tests for new versions of the software.

 ## Contact

 For questions, issues, or contributions, please visit the GitHub repository: